BP0323886/data-science-apprenticeship-portfolio/ABOUT_PORTFOLIO.md

 ## Confidentiality Approach

-Where apprenticeship or workplace projects contain confidential, commerically sensitive, or restricted information, these materials are not uploaded to this public repository.
+Where apprenticeship or workplace projects contain confidential, commercially sensitive, or restricted information, these materials are not uploaded to this public repository.

 In such cases, public summaries or alternative public-domain projects may be used where appropriate for portfolio purposes.